Hassan-Elseoudy/Computer_Networks/Chapter_1.md

 Packets are transmitted over each communication link at a rate equal to the *full* transmission rate of the link.
 So, if a source end system or a packet switch is send a packet of L bits over a link with transmission rate R bits/sec, then the time to transmit the packet is L/R seconds.

 #### Store-and-forward Transmission
 Most packet switches use **store-and-forward transmission** at the inputs to the links.
 Store-and-forward transmission means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.
-The link must **buffer** ("store") the packet's bits and only after the router has received all of the packet's bits can it begin to transmit ("forward") the packet onto the outbound link.
+The link must **buffer** (*store*) the packet's bits and only after the router has received all of the packet's bits can it begin to transmit (*forward*) the packet onto the outbound link.

 #### Queuing Delays and Packet Loss
 Each packet switch has multiple links attached to it.
 For each attached link, the packet switch has an **output buffer** (or **output queue**) which stores packets that the router is about to send into that link.